 After understanding what your rights may be in the workplace, ask yourself if this will influence your decision.
 Working while pregnant may come with challenges, but do the benefits you’re entitled to reduce any anxieties about the pregnancy?
 What other concerns might you have?
 If you decide on abortion, do you know if you’ll still be eligible for the same benefits if you need to take a temporary medical leave?

 On top of informing your boss, when it feels appropriate, you may also want to consider telling others.
-Surrounding yourself with people you can confidence in can be helpful, such as your friends, family, and coworkers.
+Surrounding yourself with people you can confide in can be helpful, such as your friends, family, and coworkers.
 If you’re still struggling with the stress of an unexpected pregnancy decision, it may be helpful to seek advice from a counselor or a pregnancy consultant.
 These trained professionals can help you sift through any negative emotions.
 They lend a sympathetic ear as they assist with contemplating problem-solving solutions.

 Moving Forward in an Unexpected Pregnancy

 Sometimes, it can seem as if the weight of the entire world is upon us.
 We feel overcome by a difficult situation.
 It’s ok to feel overwhelmed and anxious.
 But don’t force yourself to worry about too much so soon.
 There is time.
 Before you commit to an abortion decision, it may be best to talk about your circumstances with an attentive ear.

 Are you worried about being pregnant while on the job?
 Avenue Women’s Center can supply you with reliable information about your options by scheduling a private consultation at your convenience.
 Through a confidential session, a caring pregnancy consultant will listen as you share your feelings and ask questions.
 We will ensure you have the help you need to feel confident in making a decision.
 Reach out today to receive free unexpected pregnancy information!